 What are the investment policies of the Foundation?

 Since only a portion of the investment return may be spent, endowed gifts represent a donor's desire to provide continual income for OSU.
 Endowed gifts are placed in individual, named accounts.
-The gifts are invested through the Foundation's Pooled Investment Fund, which totals over *$235 million.
+The gifts are invested through the Foundation's Pooled Investment Fund.
 Investment policies and objectives of this fund are consistent with the permanent nature of endowment gifts, such as achieving an appropriate balance between security of principal, current income and long-term growth.
 Investment policies are approved by the Board of Trustees, based on recommendations developed by a committee of the board, the professional management of the Foundation and, when appropriate, outside investment counsel.

 Doesn't the Foundation already have substantial funding?
 Why are new gifts needed?

 As higher education costs increase, so does the OSU Foundation's need to support those rising costs.
 The OSU Foundation has many endowments that earn income, thus supporting OSU students, academics, athletics and programs in perpetuity.
 However, many of those endowments are already designated to a particular fund and do not provide for new programs, facilities, scholarships, etc. New gifts allow OSU to remain competitive as a higher education institution, attract top faculty and students, and provide the most current resources possible.
 Annual and unrestricted gifts are extremely vital to OSU's future success, since they provide for the university's greatest needs.
 For more information about how you can help support OSU's greatest needs, please contact the OSU Foundation.